Iran reports 113 more deaths from coronavirus, death toll now 724

-Similar measures have been taken at the nearby Western Wall, the holiest place where Jews can pray, where outdoor prayers continue but only 10 people at a time are permitted in enclosed areas, in keeping with measures taken by the Israeli government.
+Similar measures have been taken at the nearby Western Wall, the holiest place where Jews can pray.
+Outdoor prayers continue, but only 10 people at a time are permitted in enclosed areas, in keeping with measures taken by the Israeli government.

-Iran is battling one of the worst outbreaks outside China, with nearly 13,000 confirmed cases and more than 600 fatalities.
-The real number of infections could be even higher, as questions have been raised about the government’s transparency.
+Iran’s outbreak has caused growing alarm, with concerns about the government’s transparency in reporting the extent of the epidemic and its ability to contain it.

 Iran is believed to have around 110,000 hospital beds, including 30,000 in the capital, Tehran.
 Authorities have pledged to set up mobile clinics as needed.